ninagraves/qel_simulation/README.md

 - The q-net: The q-net specifies the control flow of the simulation.
 It is an extended object-centric process model where activities can be assigned to transitions and object types to places.
 - Activities (class Event): Activities can be assigned to transitions in the q-net.
-Whenever a transition is fired, an event is created and logged.
+Whenever a non-silent transition is fired, a corresponding event is created and logged.
 - Object types (class Object): Object types can be assigned to places in the q-net.
 Whenever an object is created, or attributes change this is logged.
 - Simulation: The simulation object is the main object that orchestrates the simulation.